 Here are Bosscher’s tips for keeping saturated fat in check:

-Consider the big picture: “My bottom line about saturated fat is this: how much you should eat depends on what the rest of your diet looks like,” Bosscher explains.
+“My bottom line about saturated fat is this: how much you should eat depends on what the rest of your diet looks like,” Bosscher said.
 “For example, I drink whole milk, which has a lot more saturated fat and total fat than skim, 1% or 2% milk.
 But I also try to eat lots of fruits, vegetables, whole grains, nuts and seeds every day, while minimizing how much processed stuff, sugar-sweetened drinks and desserts I eat.”

-Meat, milk, butter, cheese, and palm and coconut oil
+Examples: Meat, milk, butter, cheese, palm oil and coconut oil

 Examples: Partially hydrogenated oils found in stick margarine, some fried and fast foods, frosting and sprinkles, microwave popcorn and many other packaged snacks foods